tyzhuang/TidyDataAssignment-master/Codebook.md

-This code book summarises the data fields in 'TidyData.txt'
+This code book summarises the data fields in 'cleanData.txt'

 #Identifiers